 06 of 09

-An annual tradition, catch Le Grand concert du Vendredi Saint on Friday, March 30, 2018, at 8 p.m. when the Société philharmonique de Montréal interprets Rossini's "Stabat Mater" symphony.
-A total of 400 performers are expected to take to the stage, including soprano Eilana Lappalainen of New York, mezzo-soprano Chantal Parent, tenor Steeve Michaud, bass Marcel Beaulieu, the UQAM choir, the École Joseph-François-Perrault choir, and the orchestra itself.
-Performances take place at the Église Saint-Jean-Baptiste.
+An annual tradition, catch Le Grand concert du Vendredi Saint at the Église Saint-Jean-Baptiste as part of the Voice Festival (March 16-31, 2019).
+In past years the Société philharmonique de Montréal interpreted Rossini's "Stabat Mater" symphony.
+A total of 400 performers took the stage, including soprano Eilana Lappalainen of New York, mezzo-soprano Chantal Parent, tenor Steeve Michaud, bass Marcel Beaulieu, the UQAM choir, the École Joseph-François-Perrault choir, and the orchestra itself.

 07 of 09

 Thousands of butterflies are set free in the Montreal Botanical Garden's climate-controlled greenhouses every year during Easter, including on Good Friday, Easter Sunday, and Easter Monday.
 This year, the Botanical Garden will also host a variety of events for the Easter weekend as well, so be sure to check the official website for more information on special hours of operation and admission to the exhibit.